MajorCooke/Doom4Doom/Docs/Readme.txt

                           was used as D4D imp).
 Game balance.
                           Resource gatherer and organizer.
                           Final polishing of visual effects.
+						  (We miss you, buddy!
+We wish you good luck and God speed on your future endeavors.)

 Michaelis               : Ripping, conversion and processing of graphics for
                           the Heads Up Display.
 Implementation of reticles